rick-dn/mobilenets-pose-estimation/README.md

 **Citation:**

-If you use this code or find it helpful, please cite the original paper:
+If you use this code or find it helpful, please cite our paper.